esfand-r/esfand-r.github.com/_posts/2015-05-12-fun-and-games-in-the-play-ground-authentication-and-authorization.markdown

 Dagger is super cool.
 It doesn’t really have any [dependency to anything](http://search.maven.org/#artifactdetails%7Ccom.squareup%7Cdagger%7C0.9.1%7Cjar) and it’s only 60 KB.
 This makes it a lot smaller than 694 KB of Guice, which interestingly has some light dependencies to [spring libraries](http://search.maven.org/#artifactdetails%7Ccom.google.inject%7Cguice%7C4.0%7Cjar), and a lot smaller than 1003 KB of spring-context.

-Here is [an example](https://www.typesafe.com/activator/template/play-java-dagger-dependency-injection) of using Dagger for Dependency Injection in Playframework.
+Here is [an sample I created](https://www.typesafe.com/activator/template/play-java-dagger-dependency-injection) using Dagger for Dependency Injection in Playframework.

-For implementation using Dagger, inside the Instead of checking for Spring annotation [global](https://github.com/esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia/blob/master/app/WebGlobal.java), we can do
+For implementation using Dagger, instead of checking for Spring annotation [global](https://github.com/esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia/blob/master/app/WebGlobal.java), we can do

  	@Override
  	public <A> A getControllerInstance(Class<A> controllerClass) throws Exception {